chucknewmanjr/Schema_Changes/README.md

 ### Step 2 - asdf

 # Potential Instalation Issues
 - If there's more than one database that stores schema changes and Schema-Change-Transmission.sql is executed on a database that does not store schema changes, then an error occurs.
 That's because the trigger doesn't know where to send changes.
-Either uninstall Schema
+Either install Schema-Change-Storage.sql in the database or uninstall SchemaChange from all but one database.
+But be careful.
+Uninstalling SchemaChange might cause a significant data loss.
+- If Schema-Change-Transmission.sql is executed before there's any database to store schema changes, it fails.
+Run Schema-Change-Storage.sql first.
+- If you run Schema-Change-Storage.sql on a second database, no schema changes will get saved there until you run Schema-Change-Transmission.sql on that same database.

 # Uninstall
 Here's what to drop: